Cray-HPE/docs-csm/operations/network/management_network/Management_Network_ACL_Configuration.md

     90 permit any any any
 ```

-Apply ACL to a VLANs
+Apply ACL to a VLANs:
 ```
 sw-24g03(config)# vlan 2
 sw-s24g03(config-vlan-2)# apply access-list ip nmn-hmn in